fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ![Change port visibility](/content/blog/how-to-play-an-audio-stream-into-a-phone-call-with-python/codespace-port-public.png)

-The sequence of events in this scenario is as follows:
+Now you're here, we're ready to stream some audio!

+Do this extra things:

 1. Dial your Vonage Number.
+2. Run the next command in the new terminal window `echo "https://${CODESPACE_NAME}-9000.preview.app.github.dev/stream"`.
+   Navigate to the link (in case of running on a local machine, `localhost:9000/stream`), and music will be played into your conference.

+The following actions will happen:

-2. Vonage receives the Call.
+* Vonage receives the Call.
-3. Callback is generated on the Answer webhook URL you specified.
+* Callback is generated on the Answer webhook URL you specified.
-4. Your application receives the callback and responds with an NCCO.
+* Your application receives the callback and responds with an NCCO.
-5. You are joined into a conference.
+* Callers joined a conference.
-6. Run the next command in the new terminal window `echo "https://${CODESPACE_NAME}-9000.preview.app.github.dev/stream"` Navigate to the link (in case of running on a local machine, `localhost:9000/stream`), and music will be played into your conference.
+* Music played at your conference

 ## Wrap-Up